 Once per year, the Audit Committee members will provide written declarations to the Chair for provision to the Accountable Authority declaring any potential or actual conflicts of interest they may have in relation to their responsibilities.

 All attendees must declare any potential conflicts at the start of each meeting or before discussions of the relevant agenda item or topic.
-Details of any conflicts of interest should be appropriately recorded in the minutes from the meeting.
+Details of any conflicts of interest will be appropriately recorded in the minutes of the meeting.

 The Chair of the Audit Committee will initiate a review of the performance of the Committee at least once every two years.
 The outcomes of this assessment will be reported to the Accountable Authority.

-The Audit Committee will review the appropriateness of this charter at least annually or following any changes to the PGPA framework that impact on Audit Committee functions.
+The Audit Committee will review the appropriateness of this charter at least annually, to align it with the current risks, challenges and opportunities the agency faces, or following any changes to the PGPA framework that impact on Audit Committee functions.
 Reviews will be conducted in consultation with the Accountable Authority and outcomes of reviews will be formally reported to the Accountable Authority.

 About The Clean Energy Regulator